Creality K1 review: Pros & cons from a Prusa owner

 Negatives

-Heat creep clogging on original design
+Heat creep clogging if not careful

 Noisy fans at default speeds